 LCA Indicative Overall Capacity Sensitivity A06 Within the AONB and SLAs (and all areas that contribute to their setting), there is typically no capacity for further static caravan/chalet park developments or extensions.
-Outside the AONB and SLAs it is considered there may be some capacity for well sited very small to small scale developments.
-A07 Typically no capacity for static caravan/chalet park developments.
-A08 Within the AONB and SLAs (and all areas that contribute to their setting), there is typically no capacity for further static caravan/chalet park developments or extensions.
-Outside the AONB and SLAs it is considered there may be some capacity for very small to small scale developments, in particular where these may relate well to the existing built environment/settlements.
+Outside the AONB and SLAs it is considered there may be some A07 capacity for well sited very small to small scale developments.
+Typically no capacity for static caravan/chalet park developments.
+A07 A08 Within the AONB and SLAs (and all areas that contribute to their setting), 700 there is typically no capacity for further static caravan/chalet park developments or extensions.
+Outside the AONB and SLAs it is considered there may be some capacity for very small to small scale developments , in particular where these may relate well to the existing built environment/settlements.
 A09 Within the AONB and SLA (and areas that contribute to their setting), there is typically no capacity for further static caravan/chalet park developments and extensions.
-Outside the AOND there were be limited as a situation for the survey and I Outside the AONB there may be limited capacity for further very small to small well sited static caravan/chalet park developments and extensions.
-CALCITOTOTIS.
+Outside the AONB there may be limited capacity for further very small to small well sited static caravan/chalet park developments and extensions.
 In all cases development should avoid the undeveloped coastal edge and its immediate setting.
 A10 Typically no capacity for static caravan/chalet park developments within this LCA.
-A11 Within the AONB and SLA (and all areas that contribute to their setting), there is typically no capacity for further static caravan/chalet park developments or extensions. developments of extensions.
+A11 Within the AONB and SLA (and all areas that contribute to their setting), there is typically no capacity for further static caravan/chalet park developments or extensions.
 Outside the AONB and SLA it is considered there may be limited capacity for very small to small scale well sited developments.
 A12 Within the AONB and SLAs (and all areas that contribute to their setting), there is typically no capacity for static caravan/chalet park developments.
-Outside the ACNID and CLAs it is considered there may be some Outside the AONB and SLAs it is considered there may be some capacity for sensitively sited very small to small scale developments which should relate well to the existing built environment/urban landcover.
+Outside the AONB and SLAs it is considered there may be some capacity for sensitively sited very small to small scale developments which should relate well to the existing built environment/urban landcover.
 A13 Typically no capacity for further static caravan/chalet park developments and/or extensions within this LCA.
 A14 Typically no capacity for static caravan/chalet park developments.
-A15 Typically no capacity for static caravan/chalet park developments A 1 C within this LCA.
-A16 Within the AONB and SLA (and all areas that contribute to their setting), there is typically no capacity for static caravan/chalet park developments. actorophicitis.
-Outside the AONB and SLA it is considered there may be limited capacity for very small to small scale developments, which should relate well to the existing built environment/urban landcover.
+A15 Typically no capacity for static caravan/chalet park developments within this LCA.
+A16 Within the AONB and SLA (and all areas that contribute to their setting), there is typically no capacity for static caravan/chalet park developments.
+Outside the AONB and SLA it is considered there may be limited capacity for very small to small scale developments , which should relate well to the existing built environment/urban landcover.